SohamMane812/SohamMane812/README.md

 ### 👨‍💻 About Me

 I am currently pursuing a Master's in Data Analytics (Applied Machine Intelligence) and have worked on a variety of data-driven projects, ranging from ETL pipelines to predictive modeling and AI-powered applications.
-My skills include:

 ### 🔧 Languages & Tools
 - **Programming Languages**: Python, R, SQL